 Whoa, writing can do all that?
 Yes, it really can!
 Writing for fun has many benefits and it can be oddly freeing.

 And your level of writing skills doesn’t matter.
 There’s no test and no rules, you just get to do whatever form of writing brings you joy.

 Sound good?
 I hope so!
-Let’s take a look at some reasons you might want to write, and a few alternatives on how to get started.
+Let’s take a look at:

 “Start writing, no matter what.
 The water does not flow until the faucet is turned on.” — Louis L’Amour